 Taylor Park Recreation

-Taylor Canyon offers a fabulous spot for the water enthusiast.
+Taylor Canyon is a fabulous spot for the water enthusiast.
 With great fishing, you can spend days trying different spots and catching more than your share of big fish.
 If whitewater is more your thing, local rafting outfitters can set you up for an exciting day of riding the rapids.

 The free map app CBGTrails is available for download in the iTunes Store and Google Play Store.
 It’s the only complete Gunnison Valley trail map and the perfect addition to help you plan your trip to Taylor Park.